TAL 2021 Guidance Letter for Operators

 A Tourism Accommodation Levy provides a sustainable source of funding for the marketing and promotion of the tourism sector.
 The Tourism Accommodation Levy is set at 3.5% to be added on the purchase price of the Tourism Accommodations in the Town of Saint Andrews.

 By-Law 19-06, A By-Law Related to a Tourism Accommodation Levy in the Town of Saint Andrews was enacted as of April 1st, 2020.
 All hotels, motels, bed and breakfasts, Airbnb’s, cottages, resorts, campgrounds, and other short-term rental properties in Bayside, Chamcook, and Saint Andrews will be subject to this levy and must register with the Town of Saint Andrews.
 A short-term rental refers to any premises operated to provide, for remuneration, temperate sleeping accommodations for the public for a continuous period not exceeding 31 days.

-In order to prepare for this levy, the Town of Saint Andrews has assembled forms to facilitate the transition for accommodation operators.
 The Town of Saint Andrews will be setting-up, through a registration process, an account with each operator in order to collect and manage the levy.
-Operators are required to fill-out the registration form and submit back to the Town no later than June 1, 2020.
+Operators are required to fill-out the registration form and submit back to the Town no later than March 31st each year.

 Registration and Reporting